News from the suffering Church around the world, sourced from Aid to the Church in Need's extensive network of contacts in more than 130 countries.

 The leader of Catholics in north-east Libya has said he and his faithful will stand firm and continue undeterred despite an arson attack on a church and the arrest of Christian evangelists.

-A letter found in the archives shows how the new Pope pledged his prayers for our charity shortly after he was appointed as a cardinal.
+A letter found in the archives shows how the new Pope pledged his prayers for our charity shorted after he was appointed as a cardinal.

 Aid to the Church in Need welcomes the election of Pope Francis, stressing the new Pontiff's pledge "to follow the path of brotherhood, love and faith in service of each other".

-Bishop Shaw of Lahore accuses Pakistan's authorities of inaction after an attack on the Christian quarter destroyed 180 homes.
+Bishop Shaw of Lahore accused Pakistan's authorities of inaction after an attack on the Christian quarter destroys 180 homes.

 The new Chaldean Patriarch of Baghdad has told his dwindling flock to stop emigrating, warning them that Christianity in the Middle East risks becoming "a distant memory".